 Back in the day, people automatically opted for gloss paint when painting wood around the home.
 Doors, skirting boards, door frames, bannisters – they all got the same treatment.
-These days, there are at least a couple more types of paint to consider.
+These days, the typical homeowner or professional painter and decorator has a few more options to choose from.

 Let’s take a look at each of them so you can get an idea of which one would work best for you and your situation.

 Gloss paint is hard-wearing and traditionally used for skirting boards and other woodwork and metalwork inside and outside the home.

 Because gloss paint is so durable, it’s used in high-traffic parts of the home that suffer most from wear and tear such as hallways, kitchens, bathrooms and utility rooms.